Select an OCR site

 A learner response designed to aid teachers and learners in preparing for the third task in Paper 1 of the A Level and the second task of Paper 1 of the AS Level

-Indicative candidate answers from authentic students with Principal Examiner commentary.
+Indicative candidate answers with Principal Examiner commentary.

 Indicative candidate answers with Chief Examiner commentary.